rattanoutdoorfurniture/rattan-outdoor-furniture/README.md

 - Abstract Product_View_Options_Type_Select logic from the Magento core.
 This should extend the core, which I could not get to work today.

-- Global Search bug (forum suggest might be a magento 1.8 bug, look more into solutions, might be something simple).
 - Handle global messages.
 Standardize?
 - Create new logo image.
 The current one is visually off-center due to the (TM) mark.
 (Just generate a new one with padding on the left).
 - Setup email sending from scripts on the server (for password reset, account confirm, and a whole bunch of other stuff).
 - Fix issue where the forms (login and register) try to validate inputs on non-submit buttons. like back and continue on login/register.
 - Look into Facebook connect.
 The Connect-with-Facebook button on the login page doesn't do anything for now.
 This would be an excellent feature.
-- Global search functionality
-- Add functionality to footer newsletter form
 - Product reviews (just remove the reviews section for now.)
 - Create all sub-category pages.
 These are going to be based on keyword lists
 - Create all products for all sub-category pages.
 Attach images, details, price, color, and inventory.
-- 4 Images per product
 - If we're making collections pages, which we should, a link to the collection page for each product should be on the product page. like "View Collection" or something.
 - Reset secure URL for checkout when going live (this obviously fails on an unseccured, local connection.)
 - Add To Cart button on the category page.
 We'll have to decide how we're gonna handle the colors for this.
 I think it may be best to redirect them to the product page, with attention on the color.